jantman/awslimitchecker/docs/source/development.rst

 All Services are sublcasses of :py:class:`~awslimitchecker.services.base._AwsService` using the :py:mod:`abc` module.

-First, note that all calls to AWS APIs should be handled through :py:func:`~awslimitchecker.utils.boto_query_wrapper`, which handles retries (with exponential backoff) when API request rate limits are hit, and also handles paginated responses if they're not handled by boto.
+First, note that any calls to boto3 client ("low-level") APIs that do have a Paginator should be handled through :py:func:`~awslimitchecker.utils.boto_query_wrapper`, and most have the proper parameters passed for :py:func:`~awslimitchecker.utils._paginate_dict` to paginate them.

 1. The new service name should be in CamelCase, preferably one word (if not one word, it should be underscore-separated).
    In ``awslimitchecker/services``, use the ``addservice`` script; this will create a templated service class in the